ssdollxx/tuya-zigbee-switch/docs/porting_to_new_device.md

 Now that Z2M recognizes that the device can be updated via OTA, you need to provide it with a file to flash.
 Z2M uses JSON index files for this.

-Add a custom index as described in the [flashing via OTA guide](ota_flash.md).
+Add a custom index as described in [updating.md](./updating.md).
 Then open this index file in a text editor and find the entry for the device that is most similar to your device.
 Replace the `manufacturerName` list with the "Zigbee Manufacturer" value from the Z2M device info screen.
 It should be something like `_TZ3000_...`.
 Save the file, restart Z2M, and check for updates for your device in the OTA tab.

 If Z2M shows that OTA is available, you are ready to proceed.